SPIX23/shaiya-solutions/ep5/item mall/readme.md

 * ps_game reported not to have random disconnects

-* db_Agent for ep5 that doesn't dc after 10 item mall purchases
+* ps_dbAgent for ep5 that doesn't dc after 10 item mall purchases

 * linked servers query that needs to be edited to match your login credentials